 Automated configuration management – to be able to stand up a machine and software with one command

-Automated testing – test help to prove whether a release candidate is NOT ready for production and if problems do occur in production then tests are improved
+Automated testing – tests help to prove whether a release candidate is NOT ready for production and if problems do occur in production then tests are improved

 Architecture affects continuous delivery in many ways including

-The CDA must have a broad understanding and a holistic perspective and at the same time seek to learn the eco systems of people, process and technologies that produce business and customer outcomes.
+The CDA must have a broad understanding and a holistic perspective and at the same time seek to learn the ecosystems of people, processes, and technologies that produce business and customer outcomes.

 Comments